-Local Lit | September’s top literary happenings
+Local Lit | September’s top tips for book lovers

 By Lou Fancher

 Lear | California Shakespeare Theater | Sept.
 7 – Oct.
 2